MrTinez/k3kchan/README.md

 ## Run the bot inside docker (Preferred way)

 - Download/Install docker from [here](https://www.docker.com/products/docker-desktop)
 - Setup the bot token inside `.env` file.
+(If you don't have this file, create it at the root of the project, based on `.env.example`)
 - A bot with the token you set up previously should already be a member of a discord server.
 - From the root folder of the project run `docker-compose up`.
 This will build the docker image and then run the bot.
 - Wait until you see `Bot is ready!
 Waiting for commands...`